-I think that this is one of the most creative tutorials on the TPK website!
-The design on the card has a fresh, festive look, with plenty of beautiful greenery and shiny gold dots.
+The design on this card has a fresh, festive look, with plenty of beautiful greenery and shiny gold dots.

-The most unique aspect of the card, however, is the fact that it doubles as an ornament!
+The most unique aspect of this card is the fact that it doubles as an ornament!
 The recipient can pop the middle out of the card and hang it on his or her holiday tree.

-If you find yourself pressed for time, you can take advantage of these printable holiday envelopes.
-They provide instant mail art that features a 1920s era Mrs. Claus and “HAPPY HOLIDAYS” lettering!
+If you find yourself pressed for time, you can use this printable holiday envelope to send holiday greetings.
+It features a 1920s era Mrs. Claus and “HAPPY HOLIDAYS” lettering!

-These printable snowman gift tags turn four years old later this month — I can’t believe it’s been that long since I first made them!
-They feature a fun and simple acrylic illustration that pairs well with almost any wrapping paper.
+These printable snowman gift tags turn seven years old later this month — I can’t believe it’s been that long since I first made them!
+They feature a basic acrylic illustration that pairs well with almost any wrapping paper.

-To me, the Circular DIY Christmas Card Tutorial represents pure elegance and uniqueness.
-Rarely do we see circular cards, and the flourishy “Happy Holidays” script and the sparkling gold watercolor add to the card’s sophistication.
+Rarely do we see circular cards, and the flourished “Happy Holidays” script and the sparkling gold watercolor add to the card’s sophistication.

 If you enjoy midcentury modern motifs, then you’ll appreciate the DIY Holiday Gift Tags Tutorial!
 The ornament-themed gift tag even includes a little bit of aluminum foil at the top to represent a cap and hook.

 If you’re looking for a greeting card motif, you’ll enjoy this tutorial!
 It combines gold and green watercolors to make a shimmery card that is so wintery you can almost smell pine tree in the air.

 I love the way that snowy white ink makes the address stand out from the metallic tree in this holiday mail art!
 You can add vintage Christmas-themed postage stamps to amp up the magic.
 (Learn about where to find vintage postage stamps here.)